devangb3/Event-Creator/README.md

 ## How to Use

-1. **Select Text**: Highlight any text on a webpage that contains event information
+1. **Highlight Text**: Simply highlight any text on a webpage that contains event information
    - Example: "Meeting tomorrow at 3 PM in conference room A"
    - Example: "Team lunch on Friday at noon"

-2. **Right-Click**: Right-click on the selected text

-3. **Create Event**: Choose "Create Event from Text" from the context menu

-4. **Modal Appears**: An overlay modal will appear on the same page
+2. **Automatic Popup**: The event creator popup will automatically appear when you highlight text

-5. **Review & Create**: Click "Create Event" to process the text
+3. **Create Event**: Click "Create Event" to process the highlighted text

-6. **Add to Calendar**: Click "Add to Google Calendar" to add the event
+4. **Add to Calendar**: Click "Add to Google Calendar" to add the event to your calendar

+**Note**: The popup will automatically disappear when you click elsewhere or deselect the text.

 ### Building
 ```bash